How Rust’s Compiler Catches What Coding Agents Get Wrong

-Agentic coding tools are rapidly changing how we write software.
-Claude Code, Codex, Cursor, etc have become the primary means of generating code for a growing number of developers.
-But anyone who has spent time with these tools knows their failure modes intimately.
-Agents hallucinate plausible-looking code that doesn’t actually work.
+Claude Code, Codex, Cursor—these tools have become the primary way many developers write code.
+Anyone who has spent serious time with them also knows their failure modes well.
+The agents all struggle in the same ways.
+They hallucinate plausible-looking code that doesn’t work.
 They lose track of logic scattered across files.
-They leave behind dead code and cruft during iteration.
-They struggle to reason about deep inheritance hierarchies and implicit behaviors.
-And the errors surface late—at runtime or in production—after wasted cycles and frustrating debugging sessions.
+They leave behind dead code and cruft as they iterate.
+They have a hard time reasoning about deep inheritance hierarchies and implicit behaviors.
+In dynamically typed languages, these errors tend to surface late—at runtime, or in production—after I’ve already burned time and context window trying to figure out what went wrong.

-These aren’t bugs in the tools themselves.
-They’re fundamental limitations of language models: bounded context, probabilistic generation, and challenges with ground-truth verification.
-The agentic loop helps by catching errors through execution and iteration–similar to how we as human engineers debug and troubleshoot–but it doesn’t eliminate the underlying structural weaknesses of LLMs.
+These aren’t bugs in the tools.
+They’re fundamental limitations of language models: bounded context, probabilistic generation, and difficulty with ground-truth verification.
+The agentic loop helps by catching errors through execution and iteration—much the same way human engineers debug—but it doesn’t eliminate the underlying structural weaknesses.
 The question isn’t whether agents make mistakes, but whether the feedback loop catches them before you or a user does.

 Agentic coding tools operate in loops: generate code, check results, revise.
-This feedback loop is the core mechanism for overcoming many of the limitations of one-shot code generation.
-LLMs are, in effect, able to check their own work and iterate.
-The quality of output and efficiency of arriving at a correct solution depends heavily on how tight, rich, and fast this loop can run.
+This loop is the core mechanism for overcoming the limitations of one-shot generation.
+The quality of what comes out the other end depends on how tight, rich, and fast that loop can run.

-Consider what happens when an agent writes incorrect code.
-In a dynamically typed language, the code might look perfectly reasonable.
+Consider what happens when an agent writes incorrect code in a dynamically typed language.
+The code looks reasonable.
 It parses.
 It runs.
 Then it fails at runtime with a cryptic error, or worse, produces subtly wrong results that don’t surface until production.
-Each failed iteration costs time, tokens, and context.
+Each failed iteration burns time, tokens, and context window.
 The agent has to reason backward from a runtime failure to the source of the problem, often without the full picture.

-Rust’s compiler inverts this dynamic.
+Rust’s compiler inverts this.
 Errors surface immediately, before anything runs.
-When an agent writes code that violates type constraints, ownership rules, or lifetime requirements, the compiler immediately warns or throws an error.
-And the feedback it provides is specific and actionable.
-The agent can fix the issue and move forward rather than debugging a failure that happened three iterations ago.
+When an agent writes code that violates type constraints, ownership rules, or lifetime requirements, the compiler rejects it with specific, actionable feedback.
+The agent can fix the issue and move forward rather than debugging a failure from three iterations ago.

-This “fail fast” model changes what kinds of bugs remain after compilation.
-They’re mostly business logic bugs—the kind humans should review anyway.
-The mechanical errors that plague agentic development in more permissive languages simply don’t survive to runtime.
+This also changes what kinds of bugs remain after compilation.
+What’s left is mostly business logic bugs—the kind humans should review anyway.
+The mechanical errors that plague agentic development in more permissive languages don’t survive to runtime.

 The hallucination problem is central to agentic coding.
 Agents generate code that looks correct but isn’t.
-Syntactically valid, stylistically plausible—but semantically wrong.
+Syntactically valid, stylistically plausible—semantically wrong.
 A function call with arguments in the wrong order.
 An API method that doesn’t exist.
 A variable used before initialization.

 In permissive languages, this code runs and fails later, or silently produces wrong results.
 Rust’s type system acts as a hallucination defense layer, catching these errors at compile time.

 Type signatures encode intent directly in the code.
 When an agent hallucinates a function call with wrong argument types, the compiler rejects it immediately.
-But more importantly, types act as inline documentation—the agent sees the contract without searching through documentation or guessing from examples.
+But more than just blocking bad calls, types act as inline documentation—the agent sees the contract without searching through docs or guessing from examples.

 Consider this function signature: